deckhouse/deckhouse/ee/modules/650-runtime-audit-engine/docs/README.md

 Users can use a `FalcoAuditRules` CRD to add custom security audit rules.
 Each Falco agent Pod has a sidecar container running [shell-operator](https://github.com/flant/shell-operator).
-This sidecar reads rules from the custom resources and saves them in the Pod's `/etc/falco/rules.d/` directory.
+This sidecar reads rules from the custom resources, converts them to Falco rules and saves Falco rules in the Pod's `/etc/falco/rules.d/` directory.
 Falco automatically reloads the configuration when a new rule becomes available.

 ![Falco shell-operator](../../images/650-runtime-audit-engine/falco_shop.svg)